 - Read More about Bruges and Belgium

-This Bruges article was originally written by Sa van Den Haute and has been updated for 2023 by The Planet D team.
+This Bruges article was originally written by Sa van Den Haute and has been updated by The Planet D team.